Making Dentistry Fun for Children

 Screening Children for Sleep Disordered Breathing

 We can screen your children to diagnose breathing issues related to common sleep disorders.
 We can then offer the treatment needed for adequate sleep, growth, speech and learning.
 Treatment options may include: referrals to an orofacial myologist, an ENT, and help in improving their nutritional levels.
-In many cases, we may recommend myofunctional therapy or early interceptive orthodontics.
+In many cases, we may recommend new early orthodontic treatment with custom-made oral appliances.

 Dental sealants are thin layers of biocompatible plastic that stop oral bacteria and food particles from collecting in hard-to-clean crevices on the chewing surfaces of children’s teeth.
 Sealants help prevent cavities by protecting your child’s teeth from harmful plaque and tartar—the driving forces behind cavity development.